HL7/davinci-vbpr/input/pagecontent/guidance.md

 Note: this is a draft for discussion purpose and is under developement

-{% include img-portrait.html img="vbpr-measurereport.png" caption = "Figure 2-1 Value-Based Performance Reporting MeasureReport overview" %}
+{% include img-portrait.html img="vbpr-measurereport.png" caption = "Figure 2-1 Value-Based Performance Reporting MeasureReport overview - part 1" %}

+{% include img-portrait.html img="vbpr-quality-measurereport-colorectralcancer.png" caption = "Figure 2-2 Value-Based Performance Reporting MeasureReport overview - part 2" %}

+{% include img-portrait.html img="vbpr-quality-measurereport-breastcancer.png" caption = "Figure 2-3 Value-Based Performance Reporting MeasureReport overview - part 3" %}

+{% include img-portrait.html img="vbpr-quality-measurereport-composite.png" caption = "Figure 2-3 Value-Based Performance Reporting MeasureReport overview - part 4" %}

-### VBPR MeasureReport / Measure / Contract
+### VBPR MeasureReport / Measure

 Note: this is a draft for discussion purpose and is under developement

-{% include img-portrait.html img="vbpr-measurereport-measure.png" caption = "Figure 2-2 Relationship of VBPR MeasureReport - Measure overview" %}
+{% include img-portrait.html img="vbpr-measurereport-measure.png" caption = "Figure 2-5 Relationship of VBPR MeasureReport - Measure overview" %}

 ### Must Support
 Certain elements in the profiles defined in this IG are marked as Must Support.
 This flag is used to indicate that the element plays a critical role in defining and sharing value-based performance reports, and implementations SHALL understand and process the element.